Ivermectin has been promoted by certain factions as a miracle drug (yes, those exact words were used) against COVID-19.

 Note: for Paxlovid and the monoclonals, they do require proper timing, and must be given in the first few days, otherwise it will do no good at all.
 The same goes for Tamiflu against influenza.

-Evidence based medicine, including double blinded studies, are the only methodologies that can help with finding new treatments and cures.
+Evidence based medicine, including double blinded studies, are our best methodologies so far that can help with finding new treatments and cures.

 Chasing these miracle drugs is harmful.
 Not only because of direct harm from the drug itself, but wider and perhaps more serious and long lasting harms: a) discrediting the scientific process as the main avenue for exploring the world around us, including finding causes and remedies for the various diseases; and b) damaging societal cohesion by creating divisions in an area that traditionally has no seen such divisions.
 Such damage will spill over to other areas, such as education, politics, ...etc.

 It would be nice if the vast majority can be convinced by evidence presented, not clinging onto falsified data or preconceived conspiracy theories.
 But obviously, this is no longer the world we live in, amplified by social media ...